Konstantin Kalinin

 So, we’ve established you’ll have to build at least a couple of back-end applications necessary for your neobank app.
 What are those?
 To start a neobank app, at the bare minimum, you will need:

 The API is an invisible layer connecting your app with other services, such as a payment gateway or authentication module.
-In addition, APIs serve to interconnect various services within your own application which is the case when developing fintech apps in general.
+In addition, APIs serve to interconnect various banking services within your own application which is the case when developing fintech apps in general.

 As for back-office tools, their purpose is to manage your neobank platform as a whole.
 You can’t be efficient if you have to update the code every time you need to modify an interest rate.